Surrendering Your Pet To

 We understand that sometimes circumstances may arise that require individuals to relinquish their companion animals.
 Before you decide to relinquish your pet, please look into other options first such as finding your animal a new home through family, friends and co-workers etc. Angels On Wheels sometimes has a food bank from donated food so if the reason you are giving up your pet is because of financial reasons, please let us know and we may be able to help with that.
 If you’re having behavioral issues, you should contact an animal behaviorist or professional trainer first.
 Many times, behavioral problems can be resolved with the help of a professional.
 Angels on Wheels Animal Rescue is not equipped to handle behavioral issues such as aggression, fear, anxiety, biting, and thus will not accept any of those temperaments.
 Acceptance of your animals into our program will be depend upon the animals overall health and behavioral assessment.
 If your cat is urinating outside of the box, we will not be able to take him/her into our program.
 Please know that it is very difficult on your pet, especially the seniors, to be uprooted.
 You are the only family they know, they will become confused and depressed.
 Please, please, think about this very carefully before you decide to give up your pet.

 You must follow the guidelines below before we can consider your surrender.
 Please be very detailed.
 The information you provide will help us find the right foster home for your dog.
 We ask for a $100.00 surrender fee (cash only) when surrendering an animal.
-All dogs over 1 year must be current on heartworm negative within the last year and cats must be tested negative for FeLV and FIV in order to be considered for our program.
+Senior dogs and cats will require a minimum $200.00 surrender fee as most come to us needing senior blood work and many need a dental.
+Of course we would greatly appreciate any amount high than that to care for your pet.
+All dogs over 1 year must be current on heartworm testing within the last year and it must be negative.
+Cats must be tested negative for FeLV and FIV in order to be considered for our program.

 Since we are a foster based rescue, we need to have an open foster willing to take your pet.
-Before we can consider your request we need you to email firstname.lastname@example.org the following information:
+Before we can consider your request, you will need you to email firstname.lastname@example.org the following information:

 - Picture of your pet.